 Our Mission and Vision

-Children take charge of their learning, seek joy and kindness in their lives, and use their knowledge and skills to positively impact their community and our world.
+JCMS students take accountability for their learning, seek joy and kindness in their lives, and use innovation to positively impact their community and our world through civic activism.
+Families and community members are our partners who help us ensure that all students are leaders ready for a successful future.

-At Jamaica Children's School, we challenge all children to think critically and independently, collaborate, take risks, and take ownership of their learning.
-Students engage in joyful exploration, inquiry-based activities, complex tasks and self-reflection.
-Through these aspects and individualized support, our students develop the innovative and critical thinking, conceptual understanding, self-advocacy, and student agency necessary to discover their passions and lead with empathy in our complex world.
+At Jamaica Children's Magnet School for Innovative Leadership & Civic Activism, we challenge all children to think critically and independently.
+Our students collaborate, take risks, and are accountable for their learning.
+Students engage in discussions with one another, complete complex tasks and utilize self-reflection.
+Through guidance from their teachers and individualized support, we help students discover their passions and to lead with empathy in our complex world.

 Empathy: We care about others and strive to understand and share their feelings.